lexibank/tlopo/out/vol1/chapter8.md

 <a id="p-231"></a>

-> While we must be cautious in interpreting archaeological fishhooks on the basis of ethnographic observations of the use of modem metal hooks, the data are suggestive that Tikopia utilised a similarly broad range of angling strategies in prehistoric times.
+> While we must be cautious in interpreting archaeological fishhooks on the basis of ethnographic observations of the use of modern metal hooks, the data are suggestive that Tikopia utilised a similarly broad range of angling strategies in prehistoric times.
 Group I hooks would have been best suited to catching small fry on the fringing reefs.
 Group II hooks, the most varied, were likely used for more than one strategy, and towline and bottom-fishing techniques, among others, seem likely.
 The largest specimens, Group III, would seem to have been intended for towline capture of carniverous pelagic fish or bottom fishing for large groupers, Ruvettus, and the like.
 Such an interpretation of the angling gear is consistent with the range of fish taxa identified in the Tikopia faunal material.

 We have eight POc terms that relate to netting:

 ```
 &ast;pukot                 'fishing net, seine'
 &ast;reke                  'fishing net, seine net'
 &ast;lawa((n,q))           'k.o. fishnet'
 &ast;kupr')ena             'net, generic term (?)'
 &ast;utOŋ                  'net float'
 &ast;buli(q)               'cowrie shell used as net sinker'
 &ast;sika                  'netting needle'
 &ast;mata-                 'mesh of net'
 ```

 Although netting itself will not endure, we have limited physical evidence of dragnetting from Tikopia in the form of cowrie shell net weights.
 Kirch and Yen (p.245) have been able to identify shells and stones from a Lapita site as net weights and line sinkers:

-> Tikopia women frequently scour the reef flats with small two-handled dip nets, te kuti, the edge of which is weighted with small Cypraea shells.
-Such shells have the dorsum removed to facilitate lashing … Two line sinkers were [also] found, each consisting of a natural cobble… with an artificially pecked groove running laterally round the stone.
+> Tikopia women frequently scour the reef flats with small two-handled dip nets, _te kuti_, the edge of which is weighted with small Cypraea shells.
+Such shells have the dorsum removed to facilitate lashing … Two line sinkers were [also] found, each consisting of a natural cobble … with an artificially pecked groove running laterally round the stone.
 Such grooved cobbles are still used on occasion by Tikopia fishermen.

 It is unlikely that the remainder of our fishing terminology, with the possible exception of the stone fish weirs, can ever be supported by archaeological evidence: